Deities and fairies of fate in Slavic mythology: Names and meaning

-The terms rodzanica, rodjenica or rojenica come from the word roditi ("giving birth") and literally mean "woman giving birth".
+The terms rodzanica, rodjenica or rojenica come from the word roditi ("giving birth") and literally mean "[female] birth attendant".

-The terms sudiczka, sudica, or sojenica come from the word sud ("judgment", "judge", "court") and literally mean "judging woman".
+The terms sudiczka, sudica, or sojenica come from the word sud ("judgment", "judge", "court") and literally mean "[female] judge".

-The terms narecznica, nerechnitsa, narucnica mean "name-giving woman".
+The terms narecznica, nerechnitsa, narucnica mean "[female] name-giver".

-The term udelnica means "granting woman".
+The term udelnica means "[female] granter" or "partitioner".

-The Bulgarian terms orisnici, urisnici, uresici come from the Greek word όρίζοντες (orizontes "establish") and mean "establishing woman”.
+The Bulgarian terms orisnici, urisnici, uresici come from the Greek word όρίζοντες (orizontes "establish") and mean "[female] establisher”.

-Among the Eastern Slavs, the personification of good fortune was also known as Dolya, whose name means "division", "participation", and bad luck as Nedolya.
-Among Serbs and Croats, on the other hand, there is Sreća, whose name means "luck".
+Among the Eastern Slavs, the personification of good fortune was also known as Dolya, whose name means "division", "participation", while bad luck was personified as its opposite, Nedolya.
+Among Serbs and Croats, on the other hand, personified good fortune was known as Sreća, meaning simply "luck".

 In some regions of Poland, the functions of rozhanitsy were fulfilled by other figures: boginki in Lesser Poland, kraśniki in Pomerania.
-In The Catalogue Of Rudolph's Magic, written by Edward Karvot, who wrote the information collected by Brother Rudolf about the customs of pagan Western Slavs, we read that the Slavs "make sacrifices to their three sisters, which the pagans call Clotho, Lachesis and Atropos to lend them wealth."
+In The Catalogue Of Rudolph's Magic, written by Edward Karvot, who wrote the information collected by Brother Rudolf about the customs of pagan Western Slavs, we read that the Slavs "make sacrifices to their three sisters, which the pagans call Clotho, Lachesis and Atropos, to lend them wealth."
 Rudolph, probably not knowing the language of the Slavs, gave rozhanitsy the names of Moirai, which he knew from Greek mythology, and who perform the same functions as the rozhanitsy.

-The rozhanitsy after Christianization were replaced by the Mothers of God or saint women.
-In Russian charms of a maturing boy, Parascheva, Anastasia and Barbara are mentioned, and in Bulgarian folklore Mother of God, Parascheva and Anastasia.
-Angels or even Christ Himself also took over the functions of rozhanitsy.
+After Christianization, the rozhanitsy were replaced by the Mothers of God or by female saints.
+In Russian charms for protection of adolescent boys, Parascheva, Anastasia, and Barbara were frequently called upon, while in Bulgarian folklore the Mother of God, Parascheva and Anastasia were more commonly invoked.
+Angels or even Christ Himself could also assume the functions of rozhanitsy.